 XTC at Centennial Hall, London, Ontario, Canada, Monday November 24, 1980.
 Too bad the show never happened.
 (Handbill: MZ.
-Tinting: VA)
+Filtering: VA)

 Original Blog Entry Follows Below

 Hindsight is 20/20, or so the saying goes.
-So, for my Concert no.020 entry in the original blog series, I published this two-part tribute looking back at what DIDN’T happen: this piece remembering 20 specific performances/concerts I was slated to or wanted to see—but didn’t or couldn’t—from 1980 onward, and another listing the 20 Acts I Wish I’d Seen (and will never be able to) who were performing between the ‘20s and 1980.
+So, for my Concert no.020 entry in the original OpenSalon.com blog series (and now in the year 2020), I published this two-part tribute looking back at what DIDN’T happen: this piece remembering 20 specific performances/concerts I was slated to or wanted to see—but didn’t or couldn’t—from 1980 onward, and another listing the 20 Acts I Wish I’d Seen (and will never be able to) who were performing between the ‘20s and 1980.

 This original list dates from 2012, and so I am updating it for 2020 with two covid-related cancellations for what were to have been my first set of live shows of the new decade.

 I now have a Spotify account and am starting to create and post playlists to compliment the podcast episodes.
-Here are appropriate tracks by the artists I discuss missing in the EPs, such as Funkadelic’s “Standing on the Verge of Getting It On,” “A Day Without Me” by U2, “The Sound of Silence” by Simon & Garfunkel, Sonic Youth’s “Disappearer,” and of course, Bob Marley’s “Waiting in Vain.”
+Here are appropriate tracks by the artists I discuss missing in Episodes 9 A&B, including Funkadelic’s “Standing on the Verge of Getting It On,” “A Day Without Me” by U2, “The Sound of Silence” by Simon & Garfunkel, Sonic Youth’s “Disappearer,” and of course, Bob Marley’s “Waiting in Vain.”

 Upcoming Episode 10 (no.202a) You Won’t See Me: 20 Acts I Wish I’d Seen (1920s-1980)